 Example prompts

-Ask your AI app to perform actions using Blaxel MCP tools, for example:
+Ask your AI app to perform actions using Blaxel MCP tools, for example:- List my agents

 - Create a new MCP server named search with blaxel-search integration